heisenware/vrpc-js/README.md

 **Completeness** Any C++ function with any signature, including callbacks and custom data-types can be bound.
 Return values and exceptions are properly forwarded.
-Memory allocation is transparently mapped to the remote-object`s lifetime.
+Memory allocation is transparently mapped to the remote-object's lifetime.

 **Asynchronicity** vrpc is completely asynchronous which is especially important